 Our next day is much-anticipated.
 We are told by someone at the lodge that due to our adventurous interests, a “must” adventure for us is to embark on an all-day exploration within the recently discovered and little-explored “Actun Tunichil Muknal” caves.
 The caves were used by the ancient Mayan civilization for an enormous number of ceremonies and offerings to their gods.
 The caves were recently re-discovered 10 centuries later.

-From our parked vehicle in an agricultural area, we walk through a tropical jungle, often slogging through crystal clear rivers.
+We are transported in a vehicle on a bumpy 45-minute drive.
+From our parked vehicle in an agricultural area, we walk 45 minutes through a tropical jungle, slogging through and across three crystal clear rivers.
 We are told by our guide that the area contains 76 known species of snake – nine of which are poisonous.
 We stop at a large termite mound wrapped around a tree trunk and the guide suggests we try eating one, which, of course, I agree to do.
 Not a bad taste.
 At the cave entrance (photo at right), a very large, dead black snake is found.

 Once inside the caves, we are treated to a fantastic, 4-hour experience along a route that stretches 5,300 meters and 147 meters deep.
 A river flows through the caves system, forming pools along the way.
 It is 75 degrees year round, and much of it is clean enough to drink.
 The water is impressively clear, as we note with the battery-powered lights we wear on our helmets.